How to Use AI to Predict Customer Behavior

 Actionable strategies:

-Send personalized retention offers, provide proactive support, or offer loyalty incentives
+- For churn risk: Send personalized retention offers, provide proactive support, or offer loyalty incentives.

-Trigger targeted email campaigns, display personalized ads, or offer limited-time discounts
+- For high purchase intent: Trigger targeted email campaigns, display personalized ads, or offer limited-time discounts.

-Provide premium support, exclusive access, or personalized experiences
+- For high CLV: Provide premium support, exclusive access, or personalized experiences.

 Automation: Use marketing automation platforms to trigger actions based on AI predictions in real time.